 - PG.C7.1 Students are required to attempt all items of summative assessment at the appointed time as a condition of the award of credit.
 Failure to do so will be deemed by the Board of Examiners to constitute failure in the module unless there is some cause found valid on production of acceptable evidence in accordance with PG.C4. - PG.C7.2 The marks of the assessment items within each module are aggregated and a module mark produced for notification to the Board of Examiners.
 The progress of each student will be considered by a Board at least once per academic year. - PG.C7.3 Assessment periods are scheduled at the end of each semester with referred and deferred assessment from both semesters taking place in a referral period at the end of the academic year.
 Boards may be held at the end of Semester One and must be held after all other semesters. - PG.C7.4 Level completion is achieved when a student has gained the number of credits required at that level.
 Credit must be achieved in modules required at all levels for the registered award programme.
-Students cannot retake successfully attained modules. - PG.C7.5 For Masters' students eligibility for Exceptional Second Referral (PG.C7.14) will be determined once the taught element of the programme has been attempted. - PG.C7.6 All students have the right to one referral opportunity in any failed module(s).
-In certain circumstances (see PG.C7.13 & PG.C7.14), a third attempt (either a Final Module Attempt or Exceptional Second Referral) may be permitted.
-No further attempts are permitted. - PG.C7.7 Performance is indicated by the Level Mark.
-The Level Mark is calculated as follows:

-(i) Marks from the core modules, and

-(ii) Marks from any option modules.
+Students cannot retake successfully attained modules.

+- PG.C7.5 All students have the right to two referral opportunities in any failed module(s).
+No further attempts are permitted. - PG.C7.6 Performance at a level is indicated by the Level Mark.
+The Level Mark is calculated as follows: - (i) Marks from the core modules, and - (ii) Marks from any option modules.